 PIPEDA + Quebec Law 25 + provincial bar rules

-Client data inside an AI tool is still personal information under PIPEDA.
-The Office of the Privacy Commissioner of Canada’s principles for responsible generative AI treat consent, accountability, and limiting collection as load-bearing.
-Quebec’s Law 25 layers in stricter requirements where Quebec resident data is processed, including residency expectations and impact assessments for higher-risk AI uses.
+Client data held in an AI tool is still personal information under PIPEDA.
+The Office of the Privacy Commissioner of Canada’s principles for responsible generative AI treat consent and accountability as load-bearing, alongside a duty to limit collection.
+Quebec’s Law 25 layers stricter requirements over Quebec resident data, including residency expectations and impact assessments for higher-risk AI uses.

-For most Canadian firms, the practical posture is the same regardless of province.
-Keep client data inside Canadian Azure regions.
+For most Canadian firms the practical posture is the same regardless of province.
+Keep client data within Canadian regions.
 Document the legal basis for AI processing in the engagement letter.
 Refuse any tool without a Data Protection Addendum prohibiting training.
 Treat any AI feature added to existing software as a new processor.
 PIPEDA compliance for small business covers the privacy layer.

 The 4 AI use cases that work for Canadian law firms (research, drafting, review, intake)